bigmoves/quickslice/docs/reference/variables.md

 # Variables

-GraphQL variables allow you to parameterize your queries and mutations for reusability and security.
+GraphQL variables parameterize queries and mutations for reusability and security.

 ## Basic Variables